Adapt Your Home for Parkinson’s

 Although home assistance for Parkinson’s sufferers is readily available, implementing the basics could well eliminate the need for such action, especially in the early years of the condition.
 For example;

 - Finally, it is important to have smoke detectors (with fully charged batteries) in any home.
 Do regular checks to ensure that in the event of a fire, these alarms can be well heard.
+Official advice says to test these once a month – this may seem like a hassle but it’s well worth it for peace of mind.
+If you can’t reach the smoke detector, then have a friendly neighbour of family member help you with this.

 Additions to the Home